 The Compensation Committee considers, in establishing and reviewing our compensation program, whether the program encourages unnecessary or excessive risk taking and has concluded that it does not.
 Our compensation program reflects a balanced approach using both quantitative and qualitative assessments of performance without putting an undue emphasis on a single performance measure.
 Base salaries are fixed in amount and thus do not encourage risk taking.
-While the Company's annual cash incentive plan focuses on achievement of annual financial goals, annual cash incentive awards are based on multiple Company and individual performance criteria as described below, including a design win component and other operational components which are important to the long-term success of the Company.
+Annual cash incentive awards are based on multiple Company and individual performance objectives as described below, including a design win component and other operational components which are considered important to the long-term success of the Company, and are subject to maximum payout amounts.
 The Compensation Committee believes that the annual cash incentive plan appropriately balances risk and the desire to focus employees on specific annual goals important to the Company's success.

-The majority of compensation provided to our executive officers is in the form of equity awards that align the interests of these executive officers with the interests of our stockholders.
+The majority of the total compensation opportunity provided to our executive officers is in the form of equity awards.
 The Compensation Committee believes that these awards do not encourage unnecessary or excessive risk taking because the ultimate value of the awards is tied to the Company's stock price, and because grants are subject to long-term vesting schedules to help ensure that executive officers always have significant value tied to long-term stock price performance.
-The Company's practice during fiscal year 2011 was to grant executive officers a mix of 65% options and 35% restricted stock units.
+The Company's practice during fiscal year 2012 was to grant executive officers a mixture of options, performance restricted stock units and time-based restricted stock units.
 The Compensation Committee believes this mix provides an appropriate balance between the goals of increasing the price of the Company's common stock (as stock options only have value if the stock price increases after the option is granted) and avoiding risks that could threaten the Company's growth and stability (as restricted stock units are exposed to decreases in the Company's stock price).
-To further discourage executives from taking risks that might impact the long-term value of our stock, the Company requires its named executive officers to hold a minimum number of shares of the Company's common stock under its stock ownership guidelines described above (see "Board of Directors - Executive Officer and Director Stock Ownership Guidelines") and has adopted a clawback provision that enables the Company to recoup payments under the annual cash incentive plan from senior level employees as further described below (see "Other Compensation Considerations - Clawback Provision").
+To further discourage executives from taking risks that might have a significant negative impact on the long-term value of our stock, the Company requires its named executive officers to own a minimum number of shares of the Company's common stock under its stock ownership guidelines described above (see "Board of Directors - Executive Officer and Director Stock Ownership Guidelines") and has adopted a clawback policy that enables the Company to recoup payments under the annual cash incentive plan from senior level employees as further described below (see "Other Compensation Considerations - Clawback Policy").
+In addition, the Company's insider trading policy prohibits employees from engaging in hedging transactions with respect to common stock, or other equity awards for common stock, of the Company as further described above (see "Board of Directors - Executive Officer and Director Stock Ownership Guidelines").